kubernetes/community/contributors/devel/flexvolume.md

 ```

 #### Detach:
-Detach the volume from the Kubelet node.
-Nodename param is only valid/relevant if "--enable-controller-attach-detach" Kubelet option is enabled.
-Called from both Kubelet & Controller manager.
+Detach the volume from the node.
+Called from Controller Manager.
 ```
 <driver executable> detach <mount device> <node name>
 ```

 #### Wait for attach:
 Wait for the volume to be attached on the remote node.
 On success, the path to the device is returned.
-Called from both Kubelet & Controller manager.
+Called from Controller Manager.
 The timeout should be 10m (based on https://git.k8s.io/kubernetes/pkg/kubelet/volumemanager/volume_manager.go#L88 )

 ```
 <driver executable> waitforattach <mount device> <json options>
 ```

 #### Volume is Attached:
 Check the volume is attached on the node.
-Called from both Kubelet & Controller manager.
+Called from Controller Manager.

 ```
 <driver executable> isattached <json options> <node name>